Como dizer "já tava na hora" em inglês

 QUESTION:

-I can't find a rule why it is gramatically correct : "It's high time we send (and not sent) him a registered letter" and "It's about time you spent (and not spend) a little less money."
+I can't find a rule why it is grammatically correct : "It's high time we send (and not sent) him a registered letter" and "It's about time you spent (and not spend) a little less money."

 Thank you for your help.